endojs/Jessie/README.md

 JavaScript implementation.
 Correct Jessie programs will also run on a standalone implementation of Jessie in which it is linked only with other Jessie code.

-TODO: Cite Defensive JavaScript (DJS) and ProScript, as subsets similar in many way to Jessie.

 **JSON** is a static, absorbed subset of all the languages above.
 JSON achieved universal adoption because